 - Bid & Win rate - Bid rate signifies how often a bidder makes a bid in response to an ad request.
 A low bid rate might indicate a configuration problem with your setup or bidder performance issues.
 You can use bid rates to spot underperforming demand partners.
 The overall bid rate directly impacts the competition inside your wrapper and the overall fill rate.
-Win rate shows how a particular bidder competes with others in the header bidding auction.
+The win rate shows how a particular bidder competes with others in the Header bidding auction.
 If their win rate is low, they’re probably not worth the added weight to your page.

-If you are using multiple SSPs, tracking these metrics is challenging because they all have their own interfaces.
-With HB Analytics, you can easily track all of these metrics and much more in one place.
+If you are using multiple SSPs, tracking these metrics is challenging because they all have their interfaces.
+With HB Analytics, you can easily track all these metrics and much more in one place.

-HB Analytics makes follow-up and optimization easy
+HB Analytics makes follow-up and optimisation easy

-- Track in real-time how Header bidding setups perform
+- Track in real-time how Header bidding setups perform.

-- The Alarms will instantly give you information if your setup is facing issues
+- The Alarms will instantly give you information if your setup is facing issues.

-With HB Analytics you can follow all Prebid metrics: Gross Revenue, Pageviews, Adunit Requests, Impressions (Rendered), Winning Bids, Bid requests, Cancelled Bids, Avg.
+With HB Analytics, you can follow all Prebid metrics: Gross Revenue, Pageviews, Adunit Requests, Impressions (Rendered), Winning Bids, Bid requests, Cancelled Bids, Avg.
 Response ms, Avg.
-Rendered ms, Timed out bids, No bid responses, Bid responses, Failed renderings, Browser, OS, Platform, eCPM, AdUnit eCPM, Pageview eCPM, Timed out Bids%
+Rendered ms, Timed out bids, No bid responses, Bid responses, Failed renderings, Browser, OS, Platform, eCPM, AdUnit eCPM, Pageview eCPM, Timed out Bids%.

 Read more about our solution: Relevant Yield